 Towards the end of the two years, Algosaibi true to their word, arranged another MRI scan, which conclusively showed the lesions as having scarred over, and my Divers Medical was reinstated.

-Almost contemporaneously an acquaintance of mine asked me if I would be interested in working for Oceaneering International, Houston, on a Chevron installation in Angola, where he worked.
+Almost contemporaneously an acquaintance of mine asked me if I would be interested in working for Oceaneering International in Houston, on a Chevron installation in Angola, where he worked.

-The timing could not have been more opportune, I told him yes, very much so, and lickety-split, in August 1992 I was off to Malongo in the Cabinda province, Angola, in deepest darkest sub-Saharan Africa.
+The timing could not have been more opportune, I told him yes, very much so, and lickety-split, in August 1992 I was off to Malongo in the Cabinda province of Angola, in deepest darkest sub-Saharan Africa.

 In those days Sabena, Belgium’s state airline, flew daily to Luanda, the old capital of the Portuguese colony.
 My erstwhile colleague told me where I might meet the crowd (none of them divers) of Irish mechanics, air-conditioning and electrical technicians in Brussels airport.